lailanelkoussy/transformers-streaming-api/README.md

 This example uses Huggingface **transformers** library and **FastAPI** for the backend, along with a simple **streamlit** frontend to consume the API.

-Included is a requirements.txt folder for the env dependencies
+Included is a requirements.txt file for the env dependencies

 # Set up environment